-PROEVAL RAXMU Bird Monitoring Program studied the distribution, habitat use, nesting ecology, and vocalizations of the Azure-rumped Tanager from 2008-2009.
+PROEVAL RAXMU Bird Monitoring Program studies the distribution, habitat use, nesting ecology, and vocalizations of the Azure-rumped Tanager from 2008-2009.
 Results were published in the following papers:

 Eisermann, K., S. Arbeiter, G. López, C. Avendaño & J. d.
 León Lux (2011) Distribution, habitat use, and implications for the conservation of the globally threatened Azure-rumped Tanager Tangara cabanisi in Guatemala.
 Bird Conservation International 21: 423-437.